Critical Role campaign four: Casting

-Game system
+Game system and production design

 Critical Role is an actual play which uses a tabletop role-playing game system.
 Cheryl Teh of Business Insider noted that the initial announcement of the fourth campaign did not reveal which game system the campaign will use and further highlighted that Critical Role's tabletop game imprint Darrington Press had just released their own tabletop role-playing game, Daggerheart.
-Then in a August 21, 2025 press release, Critical Role released the cast and campaign structure for the fourth campaign which included the announcement that the campaign would be using the 2024 revision to the 5th Edition ruleset of Dungeons & Dragons.
-The campaign will also feature homebrew design contributions by Jeremy Crawford and Chris Perkins.
+Then in an August 21, 2025 press release, Critical Role released the cast and campaign structure for the fourth campaign which included the announcement that the campaign would be using the 2024 revision to the 5th Edition ruleset of Dungeons & Dragons.
+The campaign features homebrew design contributions by Jeremy Crawford and Chris Perkins.
+Mulligan has also introduced additional house rules that come into play when a player character is at 50% or less hit points (HP), when they are rolling death saves and after the players reach a level-up milestone; at that point, they can increase their level during gameplay "in a narratively satisfying moment for their characters to acquire more power and health, including in the middle of combat".

-After the opening four sessions of the campaign, Mulligan will split the players into three initial groups: the Soldiers, the Seekers, and the Schemers.
-The campaign will then continue in a West Marches-style structure, where the actions of one group of players can impact on the shared narrative—potentially having implications for the other groups.
+After the opening four overture sessions of the campaign, Mulligan split the players into three initial groups: the Soldiers, the Seekers, and the Schemers.
+The campaign then continues in a West Marches-style structure, where the actions of one group of players can impact the shared narrative—potentially having implications for the other groups.
+On the use of the West Marches-style, Mulligan noted that while it is not a frequent actual play format, the "idea of a massive world explored by a party that splits to cover more ground and then reconverges is baked into the DNA of the fantasy genre" and is seen in "foundational texts of high fantasy" such as Game of Thrones and The Two Towers.
 In the third episode, it was revealed that Travis Willingham, Laura Bailey, Whitney Moore, Sam Riegel, and Robbie Daymond are part of the Soldiers group.
 Following the fourth episode, it was revealed that Aabria Iyengar, Ashley Johnson, Mercer, and Alexander Ward are part of the Seekers group while Luis Carazo, Taliesin Jaffe, Liam O'Brien, and Marisha Ray are part of the Schemers group.